Libertree/libertree/USAGE.md

 ### Ruby services

 Libertree needs three Ruby services running: the frontend, the backend and job processing.
-Each of these services might be served by more than one process or daemon.
+The websocket server is optional.
+Some of these services might be served by more than one process or daemon.

 #### Backend